Data classification (business intelligence)

+In business intelligence, data classification is "the construction of some kind of a method for making judgments for a continuing sequence of cases, where each new case must be assigned to one of pre-defined classes."

-In business intelligence, data classification has close ties to data clustering, but where data clustering is descriptive, data classification is predictive.
+Data Classification has close ties to data clustering, but where data clustering is descriptive, data classification is predictive.
 In essence data classification consists of using variables with known values to predict the unknown or future values of other variables.
 It can be used in e.g. direct marketing, insurance fraud detection or medical diagnosis.

 The first step in doing a data classification is to cluster the data set used for category training, to create the wanted number of categories.
 An algorithm, called the classifier, is then used on the categories, creating a descriptive model for each.
 These models can then be used to categorize new items in the created classification system.

 Effectiveness

 According to Golfarelli and Rizzi, these are the measures of effectiveness of the classifier: